John Frusciante: 1992–1997: Addiction and first solo albums

-Frusciante released his first solo album, Niandra Lades and Usually Just a T-Shirt, in 1994.
+Frusciante released his first solo album, Niandra LaDes and Usually Just a T-Shirt, in 1994.
 Frusciante denied that it was recorded while he was on heroin, saying it was released when he was a heroin addict.
 The album is an avant-garde composition whose initial purpose was a spiritual and emotional expression: "I wrote [the record] because I was in a really big place in my head—it was a huge, spiritual place telling me what to do.
 As long as I'm obeying those forces, it's always going to be meaningful.
 I could be playing guitar and I could say 'Play something that sucks,' and if I'm in that place, it's gonna be great.
 And it has nothing to do with me, except in ways that can't be understood."
-Niandra Lades and Usually Just a T-Shirt was released on Rick Rubin's label American Recordings.
+Niandra LaDes and Usually Just a T-Shirt was released on Rick Rubin's label American Recordings.
 Warner Bros., the Red Hot Chili Peppers' label, owned rights to the album because of the leaving-artist clause in Frusciante's band contract.
 However, because he was reclusive, the label handed the rights over to Rubin, who released the album at the urging of Frusciante's friends.

-A 1996 article in the New Times LA described Frusciante as "a skeleton covered in thin skin" who weighed little more than forty kilograms (eighty-eight pounds) at the nadir of his addictions and nearly died from a blood infection.
+A 1996 article in the New Times LA described Frusciante as "a skeleton covered in thin skin" at the nadir of his addictions and nearly died from a blood infection.
 His arms were fiercely scarred from self-harming as well as improperly shooting heroin and cocaine, leaving permanent abscesses.
 Frusciante released his second solo album, Smile from the Streets You Hold, in 1997.
 The album's first track, "Enter a Uh", is characterized by cryptic lyrics and hysterical screeches.
 Frusciante also coughs throughout the track, showcasing his deteriorating health.
 The album features Phoenix on "Height Down".
 Frusciante said he released the album to get "drug money" and withdrew it from the market in 1999.